-A snapshot of an RTSC is defined by the active discrete state of the RTSC including the values of their variables and their clocks.
+A snapshot1 of an RTSC is defined by the active discrete state of the RTSC including the values of their variables and their clocks.
 As for timed automata, there exists an infinite number of snapshots for an RTSC.
 Therefore, we define the operational semantics of RTSCs by a zone graph using symbolic states as for an NTA.
 In particular, we define the operational semantics based on a network of flat timed automata as described in Section 2.2.1.
 Hierarchical states of RTSCs may be flattened to NTAs [DMY02, DMY03, Ger13].
 Asynchronous communication using buffers may be mapped to additional timed automata representing the connector and buffer using shared integer variables for storing messages [KMR02, Ger13].
 Deadlines as well as entry and exit actions may be resolved by intermediate states and transitions [GB03, DMY03].
 Urgent transitions may be mapped to urgent channels using an additional automaton [DMY03].
 Then, the rules for computing the zone graph are the same as those described in Section 2.2.1 with two exceptions.
-First, RTSCs use time guards at urgent transition, i.e., during a delay, time may only progress as long as no urgent transition becomes enabled.
-Second, urgent transitions have precedence over non-urgent transitions.
+First, RTSCs use time guards at urgent transition, i.e., during a delay, time may only progress as long as no urgent transitions.